-Base Information Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 - 2018 Maintenance capitalised BoP Reference: 4.1.c N/A 2005 - 2017 Origin Energy Trial Balances &amp; Fixed Asset Register 2017 - 2018 SAP Trial Balance and FAMR: Jemena Darling Downs Pipeline (1) Pty Ltd (DDP 1) Jemena Darling Downs Pipeline (2) Pty Ltd (DDP 2) Jemena Darling Downs Pipeline (3) Pty Ltd (DDP 3) No data for capitalised maintenance was noted in the review of the Fixed Register reports and the relevant Trial Balances.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1 Jan 2005 - 5 June 2017 Disposals (at cost) BoP Reference: 4.1.d Estimate Pipeline Assets - Disposals (at cost) (6 June 2017 - 30 June 2018) DDP estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
+Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 - 2020 Maintenance capitalised BoP Reference: 4.1.c N/A 2005 - 2017 Origin Energy Trial Balances &amp; Fixed Asset Register 2017 - 2020 SAP Trial Balance and FAMR: Jemena Darling Downs Pipeline (1) Pty Ltd (DDP 1) Jemena Darling Downs Pipeline (2) Pty Ltd (DDP 2) Jemena Darling Downs Pipeline (3) Pty Ltd (DDP 3) No data for capitalised maintenance was noted in the review of the Fixed Register reports and the relevant Trial Balances.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1 Jan 2005 - 5 June 2017 Disposals (at cost) BoP Reference: 4.1.d Estimate Pipeline Assets - Disposals (at cost) (6 June 2017 - 31 December 2020) DDP estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
 This estimate is based on analysis of the actual data for the SGSPAA post-acquisition period when there were no proceeds of disposals for the pipeline.
-Disposal (as cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipment which is the equivalent to the cost paid by the 3rd party
+Disposal (as cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipment which is the equivalent to the cost

-Table Name Base Inform ation Population Approach Source Methodology Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Assumptions which acquired the asset.
+Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Source Methodology Assumptions paid by the 3 rd party which acquired the asset.
 No material proceeds on disposals over the life of the pipeline.
 Pipelines are a stable asset and it is reasonable to expect that proceeds on disposals of pipeline assets would be immaterial.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 6 June 2017 - 31 June 2018 Disposals (at cost) BoP Reference: 4.1.d Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 No proceeds on disposal were noted in the SAP system following a review of SAP the FAMR to identify disposal transactions.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 6 June 2017 - 31 December 2020 Disposals (at cost) BoP Reference: 4.1.d Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 No proceeds on disposal were noted in the SAP system following a review of the SAP FAMR to identify disposal transactions.
 No material replacements or disposals over the life of the pipeline.
 Pipelines are a stable asset and it is reasonable to expect that there would be minimal disposals.
-Table 4.1: Recovered capital method Shared Assets 6 June 2017 - 30 June 2018 Additions BoP Reference: 4.1.f Actual SAP FAMR: • DDP 1 • DDP 2 • DDP 3 No Shared asset additions were noted based on the performing the following review.
+Table 4.1: Recovered capital method Shared Assets 6 June 2017 - 31 Additions Actual SAP FAMR: • DDP 1 • DDP 2 Asset were aggregated by year based on the year within the Depreciation start date (date field) in the FAMR.